anthonyfong100/sensitivity-app/README.md

 ~~~

 Precommit is used to ensure high code quality by running [black](https://github.com/psf/black) formatting and flake8 linting checks before each commit.

+> WARNING: The env files are shared here for convenience sake, please do not share env files when creating your own repo.
+To do so add env files into gitignore and do not commit these files

 #### Running auth service
 The following commands are to be run from the root directory unless otherwise stated.